What it does: Guides infrastructure, transport, regional development, cities and territories policies, programs, and regulations.

 The department is headed by the Secretary of the Department of Infrastructure, Regional Development and Cities.
 The Secretary reports to the Minister for Infrastructure, Transport and Regional Development, the Minister for Regional Services, and the Minister for Cities, Urban Infrastructure and Population.

-DIRDC’s three key priorities concerning workplace diversity are to attract and recruit a diverse workforce, develop and retain it and embed workforce diversity into the fabric of everyday business.
+DIRDC’s three key priorities concerning workplace diversity are to attract and recruit a diverse workforce, develop and retain it and embed workforce diversity into the fabric of the everyday business.

 The department has a diversity team.
 It is part of the RecruitAbility scheme (which encourages people with disability to apply for federal public service jobs).
 It also offers an Indigenous grad program.
 DIRDC has employee network groups for both its people with disability and Indigenous staff.
 It has a Reconciliation Plan and offers eligible employees the opportunity to undertake secondments to Aboriginal and Torres Strait Islander-led organisations.